 Employer Access to Services

-Employers may use ENGenius.Jobs to post full-time, part-time, internship and Co-op positions that are currently accepting applications.
+Employers may use Engineering Careers, by Symplicity, to post full-time, part-time, internship and co-op positions for which they are currently accepting applications.
 All employer-created job postings are activated by the ECRC staff before they are viewable by students.
 The center reserves the right to refuse to activate a position if it not of a technical nature or if it does not apply to students in the College of Engineering.
-All postings must contain sufficient detail to convey clearly to the job seeker the basic responsibilities and requirements of the position.
+All postings must contain sufficient detail to clearly convey the basic responsibilities and requirements of the position to the job seeker.
 Job postings may not contain anything that is sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful; or anything that is embarrassing or offensive to another person or entity.
 To participate in the campus interview program or to post job vacancies employers must complete specific request forms and comply with ECRC guidelines.

 The Third-Party Recruiters (Employment Agencies, Temporary Agencies, Search Firms)

 As stipulated in the NACE Principles of Professional Conduct, third-party recruiters will not disclose to any employer, including the client-employer, any student information without obtaining prior written consent from the student.
-Under no circumstances can student information be disclosed for other than the original recruiting purposes nor can it be sold or provided to other entities.
-Online job posting and resume referral services must prominently display their privacy policies on their web sites, specifying who will have access to student information.
+Under no circumstances can student information be disclosed for any purpose other than the original recruiting purposes nor can it be sold or provided to other entities.
+Online job posting and resume referral services must prominently display their privacy policies on their websites, specifying who will have access to student information.

 Job Banks and Job Search Websites

-Resume solicitation from job search websites are excluded from posting on ENGenius.Jobs.
+Resume solicitation from job search websites are excluded from posting on Engineering Careers, by Symplicity.
 Employers offering these services are ineligible for all campus recruiting activity offered through the ECRC.

 Venture Capital Firms / Business Incubators